jupiterio/bridge-variables/README.md

 ###Server Setup
 Download and extract the repository.
 Navigate to bridge-varibles/src/mooshoe/ and then run main.py through the command line.
 ###Configeration
-Open the configeration folder found in bridge-varibles/src/ and open config.yml.
+Open the configeration folder found in bridge-varibles/src/ and open config.yml. <br>
 <b>username:</b> A scratch account's username.
 This should not be your main account and must be a Scratcher. <br>
 <b>password:</b> The account's password.
 This is needed so you can log in and use cloud varibles. <br>
 <b>projects:</b> A list of the project id's that are connected. <br>